akto-api-security/tests-library/remediation/SSRF_ON_XML_UPLOAD_LOCALHOST_REDIRECT.md

 ### Step 4: Rate Limiting

 Make sure that your application employs rate limiting to prevent attackers from sending too many requests in a short period of time.

-### Step 5: Applying Patches and Updates

-Regularly patch and update your applications to ensure that any newly found vulnerabilities are fixed.
-Use the latest secure language/framework versions to build your applications.

-Remember, the steps provided might vary with the programming language and the web server used in your application.
-Understanding the principles behind these steps is crucial for implementing these guidelines in your context.